-There is still a Boston Beer Works, and a PrintWorks, and a Bavarian Auto Works, and a Body Works gym and etc., etc. But it's not a name out there on the cutting edge any more.
+There is still a Boston Beer Works, and a PrintWorks, and a Bavarian Auto Works, and a Body Works gym, etc. But it's not a name out there on the cutting edge any more.

 Then I realized that the whole "works" thing had been dead for years, and that naming had been through at least two generations before I noticed.

 Some time after the "works" era, there was the "X" and "Z" era with its implications of Xperimental and Xtreme and a letter that was made hip by Zorro.
 The X reached back to both X-rays and the X- series of aircraft and the Z is the last letter, so presumably is also the last word in hipness.
 So, for a while we had the Xbox, the X-Games, and the X-treme everything or the Camaro Z28 .
 Sometimes the X hung out with a Z, as in the Kawasaki ZX series of motorcycles or the Mazda ZX7.
 You can't be too hip, after all.

 Right now, of course, we're in the "i" era, as in the iPhone, iPod, iPad, iTunes and iMac.
 And there is a real flood of businesses that don't have anything to do with computers that are tacking that little lower-case vowel on the front of their names.

 Ironically, Apple itself is harking back to an earlier era with its iWork software.
 Here comes that "work" thing again.

 I guess the really great naming strategies never die.
 They just go through a renewal and recycling period and emerge again, eventually, newly hip and full of dynamic meaning.
 Or seeming to.